Action Learning is a well established way to ask questions and explore solutions safely with others experiencing the same issues.

 Career development and parenting an SEN child

-Sign up for 2022, get notification of start dates and learn how techniques used in business and the NHS can help with parenting and working with professionals supporting children with special educational needs.
+Sign up and get notification of start dates and learn how techniques used in situations as varied as business and the NHS can help with parenting and working with professionals supporting children with special educational needs.

 Watch how social entrepreneurs use the process to juggle life events and develop their dreams, and imagine how Action Learning might translate to supporting your child's future and making space for your well-being as you juggle managing your family, work and parenting challenges.

 Sam Silver is available for support to families who are looking for services and help to understand their child's sensory and communication needs.
 Parents often want to understand:

 Sam has worked in partnership with parents, teachers, schools, Educational Psychologists, Speech and Language and Occupational therapists for more than 20 years to increase the understanding of children with hidden difficulties.
 She is a parent to three children now aged 32, 29 and 26, each has a different SEN diagnosis.
 Through this personal and professional experience Sam can sign post families to services in South West London.